Tibet 08 Days Overland tour

 Currency and Payment in Tibet

 The official currency in Tibet is the Chinese Yuan (CNY).
-Foreign currency exchange is available at the Bank of China branches in Lhasa, Shigatse, and Zhangmu.
+Foreign currency exchange is available at the Bank of China branches in Lhasa, Shigatse, and Gyirung.
 Many hotels also offer exchange services.

 Payment Methods: